Ido: History

-It is estimated that some 20% of Esperanto leaders and 3–4% of ordinary Esperantists switched to Ido, which from then on suffered constant modifications seeking to perfect it, but which ultimately had the effect of causing many Ido speakers to give up on trying to learn it.
-Although it fractured the Esperanto movement, the schism gave the remaining Esperantists the freedom to concentrate on using and promoting their language as it stood.
+It is estimated that some 20% of Esperanto's major promoters and 3–4% of ordinary Esperantists switched to Ido, which from then on suffered constant modifications seeking to perfect it, but which ultimately had the effect of causing many Ido speakers to abandon trying to learn it.
+Although it divided the Esperanto movement, the schism gave the remaining Esperantists the freedom to concentrate on using and promoting their language as it was.
 At the same time, it gave the Idists freedom to continue working on their own language for several more years before actively promoting it.
-The Uniono di la Amiki di la Linguo Internaciona (Union of Friends of the International Language) was established along with an Ido Academy to work out the details of the new language.
+The Uniono di la Amiki di la Linguo Internaciona (Union of Friends of the International Language) was established along with an Ido Academy to develop the details of the new language.

-Couturat, who was the leading proponent of Ido, was killed in an automobile accident in 1914.
+Couturat, who was the main proponent of Ido, was killed in an automobile accident in 1914.
 This, along with World War I, practically suspended the activities of the Ido Academy from 1914 to 1920.
-In 1928 Ido's major intellectual supporter, the Danish linguist Otto Jespersen, published his own planned language, Novial.
-His leaving the Ido movement set it back even further.
+In 1928 Ido's major intellectual promoter, the Danish linguist Otto Jespersen, published his own planned language, Novial and ended his promotion of Ido.

 Digital era

 The language still has active speakers, numbering about 500.
-The Internet has sparked a renewal of interest in the language in recent years.
+The Internet has caused a renewal of interest in the language during recent years.
 A sample of 24 Idists on the Yahoo! group Idolisto during November 2005 showed that 57% had begun their studies of the language during the preceding three years, 32% from the mid-1990s to 2002, and 8% had known the language from before.

 Changes

 Few changes have been made to Ido since 1922.

 Camiel de Cock was named secretary of linguistic issues in 1990, succeeding Roger Moureaux.
 He resigned after the creation of a linguistic committee in 1991.
-De Cock was succeeded by Robert C. Carnaghan, who held the position from 1992 to 2008.
+De Cock was succeeded by Robert C. Carnaghan, who had the title from 1992 to 2008.
 No new words were adopted between 2001 and 2006.
-Following the 2008–2011 elections of ULI's direction committee, Gonçalo Neves replaced Carnaghan as secretary of linguistic issues in February 2008.
-Neves resigned in August 2008.
+After the 2008–2011 elections of ULI's direction committee, Gonçalo Neves replaced Carnaghan as secretary of linguistic issues during February 2008.
+Neves resigned during August 2008.
 A new linguistic committee was formed in 2010.
 In April 2010, Tiberio Madonna was appointed as secretary of linguistic issues, succeeding Neves.

 In January 2011, ULI approved eight new words.
 This was the first addition of words in many years.
-As of January 2021, the secretary of linguistic issues remains Tiberio Madonna.
+After a series of severe conflicts with the Directing Committee of ULI, Tiberio Madonna was revoked as secretary of linguistic issues on the 26th of May 2013 by official announcement from Loïs Landais, the secretary of ULI.